OlivierSohn/hamazed/BACKLOG.md

 - Change the motion period for various difficulty levels

 ## Rendering optimizations
-- when shooting the laser, we could render less to optimize lag
 - try BlockBuffering (Just 80000)

 ## Future games